-Most students enrolled in the program complete their advanced course work by the end of the second year.
-Students may select their elective advanced courses from those offered by the Neuroscience department or from other doctoral programs.
-In some cases, students may choose to take courses offered by programs outside of the College of Medicine.
-Each student’s selection of courses must be approved by the student’s advisory/dissertation committee and a Neuroscience Concentration Coordinator.
-Finally, each student is required to participate in the Neuroscience Graduate Research Seminars (GMS 6792), the Neuroscience Department Seminars (GMS 7794), and one journal club each Fall and Spring semester starting in their second year.
-The topics of the journal clubs are tailored to the specific educational needs of our students and vary each semester.
+The curriculum includes many required fundamental courses such as Functional and Comparative Neuroanatomy for Professionals (GMS 6701), Neurophysiology: from Cells to Systems (GMS 6022), Molecular Neuroscience and Neuropharmacology (GMS 6023), Scientific Communication for Neuroscientists (GMS7795) as well as a statistics requirement.
+Most students enrolled in the program complete the majority of their required didactic coursework by the end of the second year.
+In addition to the core courses, trainees may select advanced elective courses from those offered by the Neuroscience Program or from other doctoral programs at the University of Florida.
+Each student is required to participate in the Neuroscience Graduate Research Seminars (GMS 6792), Neuroscience Seminars (GMS 7794), and one journal club each fall and spring semester starting in their second year.
+The journal clubs’ topics are tailored to our students’ specific educational needs and vary each semester.

 Students are expected to publish their scientific findings in peer-reviewed journals and present their data at scientific conferences.
 All students enrolled are required to maintain a 3.0 grade point average.